Mubadala Investment Company: Investments

 Mubadala has invested in logistics software startup Turvo, Alphabet-owned self-driving technology company Waymo, Reliance Jio Platforms, UK life sciences company Envision, and Telegram.
 Mubadala is a parent company of GlobalFoundries, a semiconductor foundry company.

 Mubadala owns stakes in numerous companies, including a 7.5 percent share in the Carlyle Group.

 In 2007 Mubadala announced an initial investment in AMD.
 As of 2017 Mubadala had a stake of 12.9 percent in the chipmaker.
 In 2019 Mubadala sold its entire stake in AMD.

 In 2019, Mubadala and Falcon Edge Capital established Abu Dhabi Catalyst Partners, a $1 billion joint venture to invest in financial institutions.
 In November 2020, Mubadala transferred ownership of two information technology companies it previously owned, Injazat and Khazna, to artificial intelligence company, G42, and took a stake in G42.

 In 2021, Mubadala purchased a 2.6% stake in En+ Group, a manufacturer of green aluminum, from Polina Yumasheva, the former wife of Russian businessman Oleg Deripaska.
 The same year, Mubadala purchased MetrôRio, the company that holds the operations for the Rio de Janeiro metro, from Invepar.
 In 2016, Mubadala became the biggest external shareholder at Investcorp, after acquiring 20% stakes in the Bahraini firm.
 In 2023, a former UK minister, Gerry Grimstone was criticized for conducting and not declaring 13 meetings with Mubadala and Khaldoon al-Mubarak, after acquiring the role as an adviser and the chair of planned climate fund at Investcorp.
 In March 2021, Grimstone finalized a deal between the UK and Mubadala, allowing it to oversee investment of around £10 billion in the UK from the UAE.
 A senior research officer at Transparency International UK, Rose Whiffen said if a minister is working for a firm and meeting its shareholder several times while in office, it should be declared or assessed before approval.

-A unit of the company, Mubadala Capital, invested €50 million in the Novalpina Capital private equity fund of €1 billion, which bought the NSO Group in 2019.
+A unit of the company, Mubadala Capital, invested €50 million in the Novalpina Capital private equity fund of €1 billion, which bought the Israeli security company NSO Group in 2019.
 Reports revealed that the UAE targeted human rights activists, journalists, and Princess Haya using the Pegasus spyware, during the same time.
-Mubadala Capital got a seat on Novalpina’s committee of largest investors.
+Mubadala Capital got a seat on Novalpina's committee of largest investors.

 In 2021, Mubadala invested in wefox, a German digital insurance platform, through a $650 million funding round and led another $400 million round in 2022.

 In May 2022, Mubadala Investment Company signed a preliminary agreement with French utility Engie for the development of a digital platform to charge electric vehicles in the UAE and across the Middle East.
 The two companies would also explore areas related to sustainable mobility.